 Like cup and drum screens, traveling screens move continuously to both capture debris and deposit it in a container for disposal.
 Traveling screens are widely used in industries that require continuous, reliable protection for downstream equipment – including the power, steel manufacturing, and petroleum industries.

-WTR’s Traveling Water Screens can accommodate several flow patterns, including dual flow, dual flow conversion, and single flow, which is called “thru flow” in the case of traveling screens.
+WTR’s Traveling Water Screens can accommodate several flow patterns, including thru flow (TF), dual flow conversion (DFC), dual flow (DF), and center flow (CF).
 WTR can configure all flow patterns of traveling screens to comply with the Environmental Protection Agency’s (EPA’s) 316(b) requirements for fish recovery.

 Interested in working with WesTech or our subsidiary WTR Engineering on a screening solution?
 Please use the Contact Us form to submit your request.